 Hopefully, you’ve read other articles on Debt.com about how to set up and use a budget.
-If not, you should begin by setting a general household budget.
-That way, you will be able to gauge what you can afford.
+If not, you should begin by setting a general household budget to gauge what you can afford.

-Once that is done, review your budget to determine how much you can dedicate to a new car.
+Once that is done, review your budget to determine how much you can dedicate to a new vehicle.
 If you already have a car, you should know how much you spend on gas, maintenance, insurance, and payments.
-While insurance may go up because your car is new, it hopefully won’t break your budget.
 Depending upon the type of vehicle you choose, it might even be lower.
 Most new cars will usually offer better gas mileage, so you might save a little on that end.

-If your credit score is not in the best of shape and you can not take the time to improve it be prepared to pay higher interest on an auto loan with bad credit.
+Note, if your credit score is not in the best shape and you can not take the time to improve it be prepared to pay higher interest on an auto loan with bad credit.

-Here is what you might expect your rates to be based upon your credit rating, according to Business Insider, with the average interest rates for both new and used cars in all five credit score categories.
+Here is what you can expect your rates to be based on your credit rating, with the average interest rates for both new and used cars in all five credit score categories.